gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

 ## Prerequisites

-OpenShift setup is up with master and nodes ready.
+* OpenShift setup is up with master and nodes ready.

-cns-deploy tool is ran and heketi service is ready.
+* cns-deploy tool has been run and heketi service is ready.

-## First create a storageclass

-We need to create a storageclass which provides access to glusterfs provisioner.

-Before creating storageclass, secret needs to be created and labelled.
-Please note, this step is optional.

-Create the secret:
+## Deployment

+### 1. Provide the backend store

+The gluster-s3 service requires there be at least two GlusterFS volumes available for its use, one to store the object data and another for the object meta-data.
+In this example, we will create a new StorageClass to dynamically provision these two volumes on our pre-existing GlusterFS cluster.

+#### Create a StorageClass

+In our example, we have set up heketi to require a secret key for the admin user.
+A StorageClass created to use such a heketi instance needs a Secret that contains the admin key.
+This Secret is not needed if heketi is not configured to use an admin key.

  Replace `NAMESPACE` and `ADMIN_KEY` parameters with your configuration.
+Here, `NAMESPACE` is the project and `ADMIN_KEY` is used for authorization to access Heketi service.

 ```
 oc create secret generic heketi-${NAMESPACE}-admin-secret --from-literal=key=${ADMIN_KEY} --type=kubernetes.io/glusterfs
 ```

-Label the secret:
+As an optional step, the Secret can be labelled.
+This is useful to be able to select the secret as part of a general query like `oc get
+--selector=glusterfs` and allows the secret to be removed programatically by the `gk-deploy` tool.

 Replace `NAMESPACE` parameter with your configuration.